 To initiate, speed up and generate power for throwdowns, proper footwork and lower body mechanics are crucial.
-Deb Hartwig, an instructor at Just Softball, discusses footwork, posture, and how video analysis has helped her identify ways to help her catchers.
+Deb Hartwig, an instructor at Just Softball, discusses footwork and posture as well as how video analysis has helped her identify ways to aid her catchers.

 She begins by showing how standing up vs. stepping forward into a throwdown, greatly improves the speed of the throwing action.
 Hartwig then continues to go over three ways catchers can approach a throwdown: foot replacement, foot pivot, and throwing from your knees.
 If the catcher catches the ball on their glove side, foot replacement is best utilized.
 When the catcher catches the ball on their throwing side, a foot pivot may be optimal.
 Throwing from the knees is often the best option with a pitch lower in the zone.
 Hartwig emphasizes the importance of practicing all three of these techniques and demonstrates when catchers should make use of them.